mo7amedaliEbaid/saudi_interview/interview/data-structures.md

 A data structure is a way of organizing and storing data to perform operations efficiently.
 ## Explain the difference between an array and a linked list.

 An array is a static data structure with fixed size, while a linked list is dynamic and can grow or shrink.
 Arrays have constant time access, but insertion/deletion is less efficient.
 Linked lists have efficient insertion/deletion but slower access.
 ## What is a stack?

 A stack is a Last In, First Out (LIFO) data structure where elements are added and removed from the same end (top).
 Common operations include push (add), pop (remove), and peek (view the top element).
 ## Explain the concept of recursion.

 Recursion is a programming technique where a function calls itself in its own definition.
-It is often used to break down a problem into smaller subproblems.
+It is often used to break down a problem into smaller subProblems.
 ## What is a binary search tree (BST)?
 A binary search tree is a binary tree where the left subtree of a node contains only nodes with keys less than the node's key, and the right subtree contains only nodes with keys greater than the node's key.
 ## Describe the depth-first search (DFS) algorithm.

 DFS is an algorithm for traversing or searching tree or graph data structures.
 It explores as far as possible along each branch before backtracking.
 ## What is the time complexity of searching in a balanced binary search tree?

 The time complexity is O(log n) for a balanced binary search tree, where n is the number of nodes.
 ## Explain the concept of hashing.

 Hashing is the process of converting a key into an index within a hash table using a hash function.
 It enables efficient retrieval, insertion, and deletion of data.
 ## What is a queue?

 A queue is a First In, First Out (FIFO) data structure where elements are added at the rear and removed from the front.
 Common operations include enqueue (add), dequeue (remove), and peek.
 ## How does a hash table handle collisions?

 Collisions are handled by using techniques such as chaining (using linked lists to store multiple elements at the same index) or open addressing (finding the next available slot in the array).
 ## Linear Search:

 Sequentially checks each element in a list until a match is found or the end of the list is reached.